-- 1. Targets and Performance Indicators (KPIs) of the annual amount of funding and its absorption. - 2.
-Targets and Performance Indicators (KPIs) of the annual utilisation of the Agency's available infrastructure and equipment. - 3.
-Targets and Performance Indicators (KPIs) of human resources. - 4.
-Targets and performance indicators (KPIs) of the annual number of accreditations. - 5.
-Targets and Performance Indicators (KPIs) of experts and their specific characteristics. - 6.
-Targets and Performance Indicators (KPIs) of (information/advisory) actions for higher education institutions.
+- 1. Goals and Performance Indicators (KPIs) of the annual amount of funding and its absorption. - 2.
+Goals and Performance Indicators (KPIs) of the annual utilisation of the Authority's available infrastructure and equipment. - 3.
+Goals and Performance Indicators (KPIs) of human resources. - 4.
+Goals and performance indicators (KPIs) of the annual number of accreditations. - 5.
+Goals and Performance Indicators (KPIs) of experts and their specific characteristics. - 6.
+Goals and Performance Indicators (KPIs) of information/advisory actions for higher education institutions.

-Procedure 3.1 Defining quality objectives
+Procedure 3.1 Defining quality goals

-1. Rate of achievement of targets on an annual basis.
+1. Rate of achievement of goals on an annual basis.